42-Short/shortinette/rust/subjects/06/README.md

 unsafe fn ft_strcpy(dst: *mut u8, src: *const u8);
 ```

-- `ft_swap` must swaps any two values of any type.
+- `ft_swap` must swap any two values of any type.
 Maybe `T` can be copied; maybe not.
-Maybe it has
-  a default value.
+Maybe it has a default value.
 Maybe not.
 - `ft_strlen` must count the number of non-null bytes, starting at `s`.
 You must write an
   appropriate "# Safety" section in the documentation of that function to educate about its users
   about its correct usage.